 Prishtina International Airport serves flights from numerous Western European countries and Turkey.
 Whether you are flying an American or European airline, you will most likely have a stopover en route in a major European city.
 Flights from the U.S. generally are on United or Delta and their partner airlines, such as with Lufthansa via Frankfurt or Munich; Austria Airlines via Vienna, or Swiss Air via Zurich.
-Adria Airlines, the Slovenian airline, connects passengers from these hubs into Pristina.
+Eurowings, Edelweiss, and Wizz Air, connects passengers from various European hubs into Pristina.
 Turkish Airlines from the U.S. connects to Pristina via Istanbul.

 It is recommended that you choose a flight with the short and most comfortable layover and which will give you enough time to connect to your flight to Pristina.
 The presence of budget carriers like Wiz Air, Pegasus, Easy Jet and Air Berlin makes it easy to find inexpensive alternative flights in and out of Pristina.
 Currently, there are low-cost fares from Pristina to Budapest, London, Paris, and Berlin.

 All visitors to Kosovo, including U.S. citizens, need a valid passport to enter Kosovo and may be asked to provide documentation stating the purpose of their visit.